UK Wheel Building Specifications

-- Ensure wheel is correctly dished and pay attention for any special instructions regarding this as dish may differ depending on the bike the wheel is to be fitted to (e.g. Cannondale Ai).
+- Ensure the wheel is correctly dished and pay attention to any special instructions regarding this as dish may differ depending on the bike the wheel is to be fitted to (e.g. Cannondale Ai).

 - Apply any Loctite/Threadlock as specified, wipe the wheel down and you are done.

 Thanks very much for your support, don’t hesitate to get in touch if you need anything at all.

 The wheel-building procedure should only be carried out by professionally trained mechanics with their own public liability or other appropriate insurance in place, and entirely at their own risk.

 Any individual carrying out the wheel building procedure is solely liable for the building and/or rebuilding of any wheel and should ensure that they follow the guidance and safety instructions carefully so as not to hurt or injure themselves or others.

 Hunt Bike Wheels shall have no liability to any individual using this wheel building specification document in relation to the building and/or rebuilding of any wheel, except where caused by Hunt Bike Wheels’s negligence.

 Did you find it helpful?Send feedback